unicef-drp/GeoSight-OS/README.md

 # GeoSight

-GeoSight is a UNICEF’s open-source geospatial web-based data visualization/analysis platform that aims to make geospatial data easily accessible and sharable in support of risk informed programming.
+GeoSight is a UNICEF’s open-source geospatial web-based data visualization/analysis platform that aims to make geospatial data easily accessible and shareable in support of risk informed programming.
 This data is displayed utilizing administrative reference datasets from [GeoRepo](https://github.com/unicef-drp/GeoRepo-OS).

 ## Key Concepts

 A **project** (dashboard) is the most important feature of GeoSight.
 Projects combine different elements (Reference datasets, indicators, and context layers) and enable data visualization/analysis for all end users.

 **Context layers** are geospatial layers used to contextualise the information presented in a project.